-Staff induction will include organisation vision, aspirations and expectation of all staff as well as what is considered acceptable and what is not.
-They will also receive information about systems within the school which support safeguarding and be given access to electronic copies of policies; this includes the Child Protection and Safeguarding policy, school behaviour policy, and staff behaviour policy (code of conduct).
-Staff will be informed about the safeguarding response to children who go missing from education and the role and names of the designated safeguarding lead (DSL), their deputies and the name of the designated governor.
+Staff induction will include organisation vision, aspirations, and expectation of all staff as well as what is considered acceptable and what is not.
+New staff will also receive information about systems within the school/college which support safeguarding and paper/electronic copies of policies; this includes the child protection/safeguarding policy, school behaviour policy, and staff behaviour policy (code of conduct).
+Staff will be informed about the safeguarding response to children who go missing from education and the role and names of the designated safeguarding lead (DSL), their deputy/ies and the designated teacher for Looked After Children as well as the name of the designated governor.